-This Madeleine Cookies are French shell shaped cookies.
+Madeleines are French, shell-shaped cookies.
 They are crispy on the outside and soft like cake on the inside.
-It's a quick and easy recipe you will love.
+This is a quick and easy recipe you will surely love.

-These cookies, sometimes referred to as the Classic French Madeleines, are actually considered small sponge cakes.
-Over the years people have started calling them cookies because of their shape.
+These cookies, sometimes referred to as Classic French Madeleines, are actually small sponge cakes.
+Over the years, people have started calling them cookies because of their shape.
 I think it really depends who you ask nowadays.

 Madeleine cookies are a staple in our home.
-Quite often I purchase the pre-made ones from Costco, and they’re really good there.
-This recipe is similar to the Madeleines from Costco, and you can never beat homemade.
+Quite often I purchase the pre-made ones from Costco — they’re so good!
+This recipe is a copy cat and, honestly, homemade is always better.

-Madeleine cookie pan is sold at many stores.
-I’ve seen affordable options at TJ Maxx and Homegoods stores.
+Madeleine cookie pans are sold at many home goods stores.
+I’ve seen affordable options at TJ Maxx and Homegoods.
 Amazon also has them for a similar price.
 Here’s an Amazon link to a Madeleine pan similar to mine.

 How to Make the Madeleine Cookies

 - Prepare all ingredients ahead of time.
-Preheat oven to 350F.
+Preheat oven to 375°F.

 - In a mixing bowl, whisk together sugar, vanilla extract and eggs.
-Whisk until you get fluffy texture.
+Continue whisking until you get a fluffy texture.

-- In small portions, fold flour into the mixture.
+- In small portions, fold the flour into the mixture.

 - In a separate bowl, melt butter and let it cool to room temperature.
 Add butter to the mixing bowl, carefully folding it in.

-- Place all Madeleine dough into a ziplock back, cut out a corner where you want the dough to come out.
+- Place all Madeleine dough into a ziplock back and cut out a corner for piping.
 Pipe small portions of the dough into the Madeleine mold.